Retrievals of Protoplanetary Disk Parameters using Thermochemical Models: I. Disk Gas Mass from Hydrogen Deuteride Spectroscopy: Modeling planet-forming disks

 We use a time-dependent two-phase chemistry (gas and dust surface) network included in the ProDiMo code.
 We have 14 elements in the chemical network, including deuterium \citep{thi20}.
 The atomic elements and the initial atomic abundance are shown in Table \ref{tab:el}.
 The chemical network involves 304 atomic and molecular species with 215 gas species and 89 ice species.
 The chemical reaction network includes 4450 reactions involving gas species, ice species, ions, and photons.
 All the chemistry is simulated using the gas and dust grain temperature profiles estimated from the radiative transfer calculations.
 The UV field is also calculated during radiative transfer calculations.

 The initial disk composition is assumed to be inherited from a molecular cloud core.
-We do not consider the possibility that the abundances are completely "reset" (i.e., molecules created in the parent molecular cloud core are destroyed and the chemistry in the disk starts from elemental abundances) during the disk formation.
-While the degree of inheritance is still under debate \citep{pontoppidan14}, there are signatures of inheritance from a dense molecular clouds core to a disk in the nitrogen fractionation and NH$_3$ spin temperatures in comets \citep{mumma11} and the HDO/H$_2$O ratio of V883 Ori, which is undergoing an accretion outburst \cite{tobin23}.
+We do not consider the possibility that the abundances are completely ``reset'' (i.e., molecules created in the parent molecular cloud core are destroyed and the chemistry in the disk starts from elemental abundances) during the disk formation.
+While the degree of inheritance is still under debate \citep{pontoppidan14}, there are signatures of inheritance from a dense molecular clouds core to a disk in the nitrogen fractionation and NH$_3$ spin temperatures in comets \citep{mumma11} and the HDO/H$_2$O ratio of V883 Ori, which is undergoing an accretion outburst \citep{tobin23}.
 Thus, we assume that the gas and dust grains are inherited from a molecular cloud core.
 The ProDiMo code has a consistent chemistry module simulating the chemistry of a molecular cloud core, which is a single-point chemistry for a given density and temperature.
 We simulated chemistry at 10$^6$ cm$^{-3}$ at 10 K and adopted the chemical abundance at 1 Myr as the initial chemical abundance of disks.

 To test the chemical network of ProDiMo regarding HD, we first modeled the disks using the same parameter ranges explored by \citet{trapman17} with minor differences in dust properties and radiative transfer.
 X-ray ionization is not included in our models, while the ISRF is implemented with 10\% of the typical solar neighborhood value.
-The inclination of the disks is fixed at 45 degrees, while \citet{trapman17} consider disks at 6 degrees.
-Only the disk mass, scale height, and flaring angle are varied.
+The { disk inclination} is fixed at 45 degrees, while \citet{trapman17} consider disks at 6 degrees.
+Only the disk mass, scale height, and flaring index are varied.
 Figure \ref{f1} shows a monotonic relationship between the HD 112 $\mu$m flux and the disk gas mass, similar to Figure 2 in \citet{trapman17}.
-The HD fluxes from our models are slightly lower (by approximately 25\%) due to different dust optical properties and disk inclinations, which may increase the opacity of disks.
+The HD fluxes from our models are slightly lower (by approximately 25\%) due to different dust optical properties and disk inclinations, which may increase the { overall disk} opacity { including HD line opacity}.
 However, this confirms that the configurations of the ProDiMo code in this study successfully reproduce the correlation between the HD flux and the disk gas mass as shown in \citet{trapman17} and that HD fluxes are a good tracer for measuring the disk gas mass if the disk properties are very well constrained.